How do you learn more about filmmaking?

 While every Martin Scorsese movie should be considered essential viewing for film students, Mean Streets is one of the most important works in Scorsese’s career.
 The plot is thin, but the performances and direction are extraordinary.

-Robert De Niro is the standout star of the movie despite his supporting role.
+Despite his supporting role, Robert De Niro is the standout star of the movie.

 However, the unique photography in the film is also worth paying attention to.
 The fight scene in a billiard hall is especially notable for its realism, as the camera keeps you focused on the action without distracting cuts or closeups.